There will be minisymposia on:

 J.J.
 Rabeyrin: How to survive in a non linear world?

-Abstract: We’ll have a look at the different funding conditions that may appear in real life and will then write the corresponding equations to price derivatives.
-In a second step, we’ll then examine the different practical and organisational problems that may appear and discuss some practical solutions.
+Abstract: They’ll have a look at the different funding conditions that may appear in real life and will then write the corresponding equations to price derivatives.
+In a second step, they’ll then examine the different practical and organisational problems that may appear and discuss some practical solutions.

 J. Schoenmakers: Multilevel dual valuation and multilevel policy iteration for pricing American options

 Add.
-I) We consider a sequence of martingales that converges to a given target martingale and decompose the original dual representation for American options into a sum of representations that correspond to different levels of approximation to the target martingale.
-By next replacing in each representation true conditional expectations with their Monte Carlo estimates, we arrive at a multilevel type dual Monte Carlo algorithm.
+I) They consider a sequence of martingales that converges to a given target martingale and decompose the original dual representation for American options into a sum of representations that correspond to different levels of approximation to the target martingale.
+By next replacing in each representation true conditional expectations with their Monte Carlo estimates, they arrive at a multilevel type dual Monte Carlo algorithm.
 The analysis of this algorithm reveals that the computational complexity of getting the corresponding target upper bound, due to the target martingale, can be significantly reduced.
-In particular, it turns out that using our new approach, we may obtain a multilevel version of the Andersen and Broadie algorithm that is, regarding complexity, virtually equivalent to a non-nested algorithm.
+In particular, it turns out that using their new approach, they may obtain a multilevel version of the Andersen and Broadie algorithm that is, regarding complexity, virtually equivalent to a non-nested algorithm.
 (I) is joint work with Denis Belomestny and Fabian Dickmann.

 G. Staraci: Systemic Risk: About its Nature, Regulation and some Modeling Caveats.

-Abstract: We first discuss, in light of historical events, the nature of systemic risk and the distinction between loss contagion and informational contagion.
-We then address the systemic risk regulation problem, and comment on the successes and failures of the US Dodd-Frank legislation for that purpose.
-We finally offer an additional insight of cascade dynamics and systemic risk within a graph theoretical approach.
+Abstract: They first discuss, in light of historical events, the nature of systemic risk and the distinction between loss contagion and informational contagion.
+They then address the systemic risk regulation problem, and comment on the successes and failures of the US Dodd-Frank legislation for that purpose.
+They finally offer an additional insight of cascade dynamics and systemic risk within a graph theoretical approach.